What are “superfoods”?

 Cruciferous vegetables

-They are rich in nutrients, including vitamins C, E, and K, folate, and fiber.
-They are also a good source of minerals such as calcium and potassium.
-They have anti-inflammatory effects, and help promote digestive and heart health.
+These foods are packed with nutrients, offering vitamins C, E, and K, along with folate and fiber.
+They’re also a great source of minerals like calcium and potassium.
+Beyond that, they boast anti-inflammatory benefits and support both your digestive and heart health.

 Nuts and seeds

-Nuts and seeds (such as almonds, chia seeds, and flax seeds).
-Nuts and seeds are a group of plant-based foods that are rich in nutrients and healthy fats.
+Nuts and seeds (like almonds, chia, and flax) are nutrient-dense plant-based foods, celebrated for their healthy fats and rich nutritional profiles.
 Nuts and seeds are a good source of several important nutrients, including protein, fiber, vitamins (such as vitamin E and B vitamins), minerals (such as magnesium, zinc, and potassium), and healthy fats.

 Despite being relatively high in calories, nuts and seeds can help to support weight management due to their high protein and fiber content, which can promote feelings of fullness and reduce overall calorie intake.